ankitsm08/class-12-comp-java/Questions/ArmNum.md

 **ArmNum**

 ### Data members/instance variables:
-- `n` : to store the number
+- `n` : To store the number
-- `l` : to store the length of the number
+- `l` : To store the length of the number

 ### Methods/Member functions: